Hold Chevron accountable for the polluted mess in Ecuador rainforest!

 The Crowd Claims

-Next legal action of the crowd
+Next legal action of The Crowd

-Seize the assets of Chevron in Canada, in order to collect the legitimate compensation of 9.5 billion US dollars, needed to clean up the contamination of 480,000 hectare Amazon rainforest and to set up a large health care program.
-To cover the ongoing costs for preparation of the upcoming legal steps, the crowd needs US $3,000 (2.500 euro) per month.
+Seize the assets of Chevron in Canada, in order to collect the legitimate compensation of 9.5 billion US dollars needed to clean up the pollution of 480,000 hectare Amazon rainforest (bigger than Rhode Island).

-In 2013, the Ecuador National Court ordered Chevron to pay 9.5 billion US dollars to clean up 480,000 hectares of polluted Amazon rainforest and to set up a large health program, thereby confirming two previous verdicts of Ecuadorian provincial courts in 2011 and 2012.
-The contamination was arising due to inappropriate and outdated oil extraction methods between 1964 and 1992, including deliberate dumping of toxic waste and crude oil in the area.
-As a result, land, water and the whole ecosystem are extensively polluted, and local communities have been suffering from severe diseases, even leading to their (premature) deaths.
+In 2013, the Ecuador National Court ordered Chevron to pay 9.5 billion US dollars to clean up the 480,000 hectares of polluted Amazon rainforest and to set up a large health program, thereby confirming two previous verdicts of Ecuadorian provincial courts in 2011 and 2012.
+The contamination was arising due to inappropriate and outdated oil extraction methods between 1964 and 1990, including deliberate dumping of toxic waste and crude oil in the jungle area.
+As a result, land, water, and the whole ecosystem are extensively polluted and damaged.
+Local communities have been suffering from severe diseases, even leading to their (premature) deaths.

 Case background and who The Crowd supports

-Chevron left Ecuador in 1992, but it “forgot” to take home the 16 billion gallons of toxic waste and 650.000 crude oil barrels that contaminates streams and rivers relied on by local inhabitants for their drinking water, bathing, and fishing.
+Chevron left Ecuador in 1992, but it “forgot” to take home the 16 billion gallons of toxic waste and 650,000 crude oil barrels that contaminate streams and rivers relied on by local inhabitants for their drinking water, bathing, and fishing.

 Ever since, indigenous people and farmers have been permanently exposed to contaminated water and lands, causing many of them to fall (very) ill, even leading to their deaths.
 In the affected area, cancer and other diseases occur at a rate up to 10 times higher than the rest of the country.

-In 1993, 75 indigenous people and farmers representing the 30,000 people living in the area sued Chevron, formerly Texaco, in a class-action lawsuit in New York.
-Nine years later, Chevron, however, persuaded the U.S. Court to transfer the case to Ecuadorian courts.
+In 1993, 75 indigenous people and farmers representing these 30,000 people living in the area, sued Chevron-Texaco in a class-action lawsuit in New York.
+Nine years later, Chevron persuaded the U.S. Court to transfer the case back to Ecuadorian courts.
 The subsequent trial in Ecuador took ten years, finding Chevron guilty of damaging the Amazon rainforest and its indigenous people.
 This verdict, which ordered Chevron to pay 9.5 billion US dollars to clean up its mess, has been reviewed and confirmed by three different layers of judgment within Ecuador, including the Ecuadorian National Court.

-Chevron has stripped its Ecuadorian assets and promised the victims ‘a lifetime of lawsuits’.
-They have already spent hundreds of millions of US dollars to refrain from paying the legitimate judgment.
+Meantime, Chevron stripped its Ecuadorian assets and promised the victims ‘a lifetime of lawsuits’.
+The powerful multinational has already spent hundreds of millions of US dollars to refrain from paying the legitimate judgment.